SURFING THAILAND | SURF SCIENCE AND THE ANDAMAN SEA

 Surf travel was in my blood.

 Environmental concerns and the protection of surf sites had always been important to me, and my master's thesis progressed into a coastal resource assessment of Phuket surf beaches.
-I looked at all sorts of issues, including water pollution, marine debris, the tin mining industry, water safety, and much more.
+I looked at many coastal resource issues, including water pollution, marine debris, the tin mining industry, water safety, and much more.

 Eventually, my work on the Andaman Coast led to a doctoral scholarship, and in the years following, I developed the Surf Resource Sustainability Index (SRSI), earning me a Ph.D. in Environmental Management.